 UTS Call for Letters of Intent

-The Letter of Intent (LOI) is an informal one-page overview of your proposed research idea.
+The Letter of Intent (LOI) is a Qualtrics form that provides an overview of your proposed research idea.
 It is an internal process at UTS prior to submitting two applications via the WUN platform.
 Two LOIs will be selected at UTS to be developed into full proposals.

 The LOI should address: